v0.2.0 · live

 to us

 On-prem / VPC.
 SSO, audit logs, signed compliance reports, SLA.
-For regulated buyers in fintech, healthcare, defence.
+Taking a small number of design partners in regulated industries.

 • SSO + audit logs